overtrue/laravel-pinyin/README.md

 or use facade `Pinyin`:

-add the following line to section `aliases` of you project's `config/app.php` file:
+add the following line to the section `aliases` of you project's `config/app.php` file:

 ```php
 'Pinyin'    => 'Overtrue\Pinyin\Pinyin',